HatchApps/xavier-help/clients.md

 This view also highlights any issues with the client's Lock Dates - [find out more](/team-management.md#lock-dates).

+You can *export* the client overview in both PDF and .XLS format:

+- The PDF export contains your team branding (which you can add in the [Team Profile](/team-management.html#team-profile)) and additional explanations for each item, which will make it easier for your client to understand.
+The items are also arranged in priority order.
+- The .XLSX format is a really stripped-down version of the overview, which is perfect for linking into your own spreadsheet reports.

 ## Client Health Score

 Xavier calculates an overall score for a client to indicate the health of their books.
 You'll find the Health Score